Benefits of LongER Term Fostering?

-If a child is unable to return to the care of their birth family, but adoption is not appropriate for that child, long-term foster carers may need to be found to care for them.
+If a child is unable to return to the care of their birth family, but adoption is not appropriate, long-term foster carers may need to be found.

-Long-term foster carers will normally care for a child for a longer period of time than a short-term carer, often through to independence.
-Children who need long-term fostering are likely to be older children.
+Foster carers will normally care for a child for a longer period of time than a short-term carer, often through to independence.
+Children who need more permanent placements are likely to be older children.
 These older children may benefit from keeping in regular contact with their brothers, sisters, parents, and wider family.

-Both children and young people can benefit from longer-term foster care.
+Both children and young people can benefit from more permanent type of foster care.
 The child’s age is not the deciding factor but it’s the child or young person’s feelings, thoughts, and needs that are the most important when making decisions about the type of placement.

 The decision for long or short-term fostering can be made before the child or young person is placed in foster care or during the course of a placement.